The Great Dane Lovers Association of WA

 Exercise requirements

 It is commonly believed the Great Dane requires a lot of exercise, however this is not the case.
-The Great Dane requires a moderate level of exercise when fully grown, and very little whilst still a puppy due to their exceptional quick growth rate.
+The Great Dane requires a moderate level of exercise when fully grown, and very little whilst still a puppy due to their exceptionally quick growth.

 Colouring